makrai/notes/koromilas21-multimod-emo-survey.md

     the fundamental actions of either specific muscles or groups of muscles and
-    * combined in several sets and identified by a sequence of numbers containing codes about head movement, eye movement, visibility, gross behavior and overall codes.
+    * combined in several sets and identified by a sequence of numbers containing codes about head movement, eye movement, visibility, gross behavior and overall codes
 * tools for automatic facial recognition
   * eg IntraFace [48] and FACET [49],
-  * implement FACS and give automated facial feature tracking, head pose estimation, facial attribute recognition and facial expression analysis from video.
+  * implement FACS and give automated facial feature tracking, head pose estimation, facial attribute recognition and facial expression analysis from video

 # 3 related works, a hierarchical categorization 4